MTGermany/mixedTraffic/README.md

 The drawing is essentially based on images:

-* The background is just a jpeg image.
+* The background is just a _jpeg_ or _png_ image.

 * Each road network element is composed of typically 50-100 small road segments.
-Each   road segment  (a small png file) represents typically 10m-20m of the road length with all the lanes.
+Each   road segment  (a small _png_ file) represents typically 10m-20m of the road length with all the lanes.
 By transforming this image (translation, rotation,scaling) and drawing it multiple times, realistically looking roads can be drawn.

 * The vehicles are drawn first as b/w. images (again translated, rotated, and scaled accordingly) to which an (appropriately transformed) semi-transparent rectangle is added to display the color-coding of the speeds.